votamrima/votamrima.github.io/_posts/2021-11-19-create-openshift-oauth-users.md

 okd4-control-plane-1.okd4.home.lab   Ready      master   35d   v1.20.0+558d959-1089
 ````

-You can set kubeconfig to KUBECONFIG environment variable:
+You can set kubeconfig to the KUBECONFIG environment variable:

 ````
 export KUBECONFIG=/opt/install_dir/auth/kubeconfig
 ````

 ## OAuth and identity providers

 Authentication in Openshift is supported by Authentication Operator which runs on OAuth server.
 Users attempt to authenticate to the Opeshift API using using OAuth access tokens.

-In order to use OAuth server it should be enabled and configured as well.
-Using kubeadmin user I specifed ``HTPasswd`` identity provider.
-Generally, the following list of identity providers are able to configure and use in Openshift: HTPasswd, Keystone, LDAP, Basic authentication, Request header, GitHub or GitHub Enterprise, GitLab, Google, OpenID Connect.
-More in detail about each of the provider is given in [Openhift Documentation](https://docs.openshift.com/container-platform/4.7/authentication/understanding-identity-provider.html)
+OAuth server must be enabled and configured.
+Using the kubeadmin user, I specified ``HTPasswd`` as the identity provider.
+Generally, OpenShift allows configuring various identity providers including HTPasswd, Keystone, LDAP, and others as detailed in the [Openhift Documentation](https://docs.openshift.com/container-platform/4.7/authentication/understanding-identity-provider.html)

 ## Configuring HTPasswd identity provider

 ### Creating htpasswd file

-Basic format for creating HTPasswd authentitation file looks like this: ``htpasswd -c -b -B <filename> <username> <password>``.
-Here ``-c`` parameter creates file, ``-b`` uses a password which is given in command from the command line. ``-B`` - Force bcrypt encryption of the password
+The basic format for creating an HTPasswd authentication file is ``htpasswd -c -b -B <filename> <username> <password>``.
+Here, ``-c`` creates the file, ``-b`` uses a password given on the command line, and ``-B`` forces bcrypt encryption of the password.

 ````
 [admin@ocp4 try]$ htpasswd -c -b -B my_ocp_users admin admin